brianhorn/Tunerly/README.md

 # Tunerly

-A minimalistic, multi-language tuning app for Android.
 Tunerly is suited for tuning your Guitar, Bass or Ukulele to various different tunings.
 It also includes a chromatic tuner.
 Supported languages are currently: English, German and Russian.

 ## Screenshots